Search Bible Outlines and commentaries

 So what is the frame of reference here for the Alert status?

-Quote from Sproul: My main thrust [in his commentary on this passage] is to show that many, if not all, of the details in this discourse can be understood in terms of first-century events. [based on a literal understanding of “generation” to refer to a 40 year window for fulfillment]
+Cf. quote from R. C. Sproul: My main thrust [in his commentary on this passage] is to show that many, if not all, of the details in this discourse can be understood in terms of first-century events. [based on a literal understanding of “generation” to refer to a 40 year window for fulfillment]

-– Others want to make this discourse a forum for disputing the validity of any type of secret Rapture event since that is not in view in this context.
-Some would point to many points of comparison between the language and imagery used here and in Matthew’s parallel account and Paul’s exhortation in 1 Thess.
-4 to say that the same events must be in view.
-But points of similarity do not necessarily e quate to identical occurrences.
+– This passage also undermines the pre-trib teaching of a secret Rapture event.
+No secret rapture is mentioned here and in fact there are many points of comparison between the language and imagery used here and in Matthew’s parallel account and Paul’s exhortation in 1 Thess.
+4 (the classic Rapture passage) to say that the same events must be in view.
+Others would argue that points of similarity do not necessarily equate to identical occurrences.

 It should be no surprise to us after our careful study of the prophecy of Isaiah, to find that this prophetic passage from the lips of Jesus must be taken on multiple levels.
 While there seems to be some near term reference to events about to happen in 70 AD, the ultimate fulfillment surely awaits the end time events which include what is called the Great Tribulation and the Second Coming of Christ.
 The trigger event is this Abomination of Desolation which we must study in detail.